Wherever there’s electric energy the IEC is present

-The new website Energy zone on the IEC website provides insights, including colourful photos, of how the IEC and the almost 14,000 experts who participate in its work are committed to bringing reliable and safe electricity to the world.
-Real life examples are presented with reference to the relevant IEC Technical Committees and Conformity Assessment schemes.
+The new brochure provides insights, with colourful photos and graphics, of how the IEC and the thousands of experts who participate in its work are committed to bringing reliable and safe electricity to the world, including the 1,3 billion people who so urgently need it.
+It presents real life examples with reference to the relevant IEC Technical Committees and Conformity Assessment schemes.

-The Energy zone covers the main areas of the IEC’s work – generation, T&D (Transmission & Distribution), storage, components, connectors, cables and switches.
-Also shown is work in interoperability, safety, EMC (Electromagnetic compatibility), terminology, and the environment and hazardous substances.
+Electrical energy... the IEC helps keep the power on has sections on the main areas of the IEC’s work – generation, T&D (Transmission & Distribution), storage, components, connectors, cables and switches.
+Also covered is work in interoperability, safety, EMC (Electromagnetic compatibility), terminology, and the environment and hazardous substances.